Saint-Jean-Pied-de-Port, France Guide

 Day Trips

-Approximately 50 minutes by car or train Bayonne, a charming city at the confluence of the Nive and Adour rivers, offers a delightful blend of Basque and French cultures.
+Bayonne, a charming city at the confluence of the Nive and Adour rivers, offers a delightful blend of Basque and French cultures.
 Explore its historic center with half-timbered houses, wander along the ramparts built by Vauban, and indulge in the city's renowned chocolate.
 Bayonne is also famous for its ham and Basque festivals.

 Approximately 30 minutes by car Once a favorite resort of European royalty, Biarritz is now a vibrant seaside town known for its surfing beaches, elegant architecture, and stunning coastal scenery.
 From the iconic Rocher de la Vierge to the Grande Plage, Biarritz offers a mix of relaxation and excitement.
 Enjoy the ocean views, try your hand at surfing, or simply soak up the atmosphere of this stylish resort town.

-Approximately 1 hour 15 minutes by car or train Just across the border in Spain, San Sebastián (Donostia in Basque) is a culinary paradise and a beautiful coastal city.
+Approximately 1 hour 15 minutes by car Just across the border in Spain, San Sebastián (Donostia in Basque) is a culinary paradise and a beautiful coastal city.
 Known for its stunning La Concha beach, its charming old town (Parte Vieja) filled with pintxos bars, and its world-class restaurants, San Sebastián offers a taste of Basque culture and gastronomy.

 Travel Time